mssun/passforios/README.md

 - genearte a PGP key pair
 - use `pass`
 - push password store to a private Git repository
-- start to use pass for iOS on your iPhone/iPad
+- start to use Pass for iOS on your iPhone/iPad

 For more, please read the [wiki page](https://github.com/mssun/pass-ios/wiki).